Asteski/WinMac-Menu/README.md

 ## Run

-Double‑click the EXE to show the menu.
-It exits immediately after the menu closes.
+**Quick Start**: Double‑click the EXE.
+By default, it runs in background mode with a system tray icon.

+**Modes**:
+- **Background Mode (default)**: App stays running in background.
+Launch again to toggle/show menu.
+- **One-shot**: Set `RunInBackground=false` in config to exit after menu closes (legacy behavior).
+  - To start silently in background (without showing the menu on first launch), set `ShowOnLaunch=false`.

-Use `--config <path>` to point at a custom INI (single instance per INI path applies).
+**Custom config**: Use `--config <path>` to point at a custom INI (single instance per INI path applies).

+**Tray Icon**: Right-click for settings menu including:
+- Show menu / Hide tray / Elevate (run as admin)
+- Start on login toggle
+- Show/Hide menu icons (toggles whether icons appear in the popup menu)
+- Settings (opens config.ini) / Help / About
+- Exit

+## Security & Privacy

+- No telemetry.
+The app makes no network connections and collects no data.
+- Registry usage: optional HKCU\Software\Microsoft\Windows\CurrentVersion\Run entry when you enable “Start on login” from the tray.
+It’s off by default and only changed when you toggle it.
+There is no service or scheduled task.
+- Keyboard/mouse hooks: installed only while the popup menu is visible to allow outside‑click/escape dismissal; they are immediately removed when the menu closes.
+- Recent cleanup: choosing “Clear Recent Items list” deletes shortcut (.lnk) files from your user Recent folder.
+It doesn’t touch actual documents or programs.
+There’s no confirmation.
+- Filesystem: reads your config.ini and enumerates folders you explicitly reference in the menu.

 ## Configuration